Skip to content

 • In addition, the Wallet Backend checks whether the smartphone is on the device blacklist (from Vulnerability Management).
 If this is the case, no wallet attestation will be issued

-15. The Wallet Backend validates the PoP for pin_derived_eph_pub and wallet_auth_pub
+15. The Wallet Backend validates the PoP for pin_derived_eph_pub and device_pub

-16. The Wallet Backend generates a UUID as identifier for the Wallet instance
+16. The Wallet Backend generates a UUID as an identifier for the Wallet instance

-17. The Wallet Backend initializes the retry counter for the wallet PIN and stores the retry counter, pin_derived_eph_pub, wallet_auth_pub, security-relevant device attributes (from session) under the UUID of the Wallet instance
+17. The Wallet Backend initializes the retry counter for the wallet PIN and stores the retry counter, pin_derived_eph_pub, device_pub, security-relevant device attributes (from session) under the UUID of the Wallet instance

-18. The Wallet Backend returns the UUID and a SessionID (to request a Wallet Attestation) to the Wallet
+18. The Wallet Backend returns the UUID and a wallet_backend_session_id (to request a Wallet Attestation) to the Wallet

 Issuance of Issuer specific Wallet Attestations

-Case 1: SessionID from Wallet Initialization still valid
+Case 1: wallet_backend_session_id from Wallet Activation still valid

 1. The Wallet sends a GetWalletAttestation request to the Wallet Backend; containing